mjain123/BuildMilestone/README.md

 Jenkins is a easy-to-use continuous integration application which helps developers to integrate changes to the project, and makes it easier for users to obtain a fresh build.
 It provides various features which can be read [here].

 ### Build
-Jenkins was installed on a linux machine using the jenkins.war file available int its [website].
+Jenkins was installed on a linux machine using the jenkins.war file available on its [website].

-The default home directory of Jetkins is - /home/sujith/.jenkins.
+The default home directory of Jetkins is - /home/user/.jenkins.

 The configuration setup was done using the dashboard by runnning it at localhost.
 By default it works at port 8080. http://localhost:8080/